THE WRITERS ROOM 5050

 Writing Lab Modules

 THE DIRECTORS CHAIR 5050

-The Writers Room 5050 directing track… The Directors Chair 5050 is designed for underrepresented directors -- women, people of color, LGBTQAI+, indigenous, people of all ages, those with disabilities, our service veterans, and woke men wanting to work in Television, Streaming and Feature Films.
+The Writers Room 5050 directing track… The Directors Chair 5050 is designed for storytellers wanting to work in television, streaming and feature films.
 Our directing labs give storytellers the tools to develop, finance, and produce their short film or series episode.
 We offer two directing labs to: 1.) produce an episode an anthology series; or 2.) produce a stand-alone project.

 Directing Lab Modules

 ABOUT THE FOUNDER & INSTRUCTOR